UCLM-ARCO/uclm-arco.github.io/shapes/content/integrating_miband_with_smart_mirror.md

 user@pc:~/$ sudo apt install miband-grafana             // Reinstall miband-grafana and grafana user@pc:~/$ sudo miband-grafana -u                      // Try again!
 {{</shell>}}

+### miband-dc: No detection of devices

+There are some issues with the Bluetooth service that we are not capable of locate yet. `miband-dc` is programmed to auto-restart the RPi4 Bluetooth service when it does not detect **any** configured device (the ones specified at `devices.csv`) within 15 minutes.

+If it still does not detect your device, you must **restart** the Bluetooth adaptor.
+You can do it using the UI, selecting the proper option at the Bluetooth icon up to the right of your screen, or via command-line with `sudo hciconfig hci0 reset`.

+### miband-dc: 'Are you root?' error

+`miband-dc` is running with admin privileges by `systemctl`, so **it is** running as root.
+The problem seems to be related with the Bluetooth adaptor, so a temporary solution is to restart the Bluetooth adaptor, just as is explained in the previous section.

 ## References